Oswego’s new top cop to start the end of January

 On community policing, Cady said he hopes “to meet with all the neighborhood groups, any community groups that are interested in meeting with me, just to see what their concerns are and how we can better integrate the police department with the community.”

-A former member of the Oswego Police Department, he said the number of police on the force is about the same as during his time with the force, but “I’m gonna be going into a department that’s much younger age-wise and experience-wise.
+Compared to the Oswego Police Department he was part of, the number of police on the force is about the same, but “I’m gonna be going into a department that’s much younger age-wise and experience-wise.
 The three years that I was in the department, there were many officers that had around 20 or more than 20 years on.
 The department now is very young.
-In the ‘80s there was a big manning push, so you had large numbers that were hired, so then you large amounts of retirements in the mid-2000s and so, you have younger departments everywhere, even where I came from in the state police, it’s a very young agency.”
+In the 80s there was a big manning push, so you had large numbers that were hired, so then you large amounts of retirements in the mid-2000s and so, you have younger departments everywhere, even where I came from in the state police, it’s a very young agency.”

 Only a couple of the Oswego force remain that Cady worked with, so he’ll be introducing himself to most of the officers for the first time.